-Graduate School of Engineering

-Dept. of Civil and Earth Resources Engineering

-• Dept. of Urban Management

-Dept. of Environmental Engineering

-a Craduata Cabaal of Franze Caianaa

-Graduate School of Energy Science

-Graduate School of Global Environmental Studies
+■ Connection to the Graduate Sch ool Connection to the Graduate Sch OOL Graduate School of Engineering → Dept. of Civil and Earth Resources Engineering Undergraduate → Dept. of Urban Management School of Global Engineering → Dept. of Environmental Engineering Graduate School of Energy Science Graduate School of Global Environmental Studies